M1cha3lJ0hns0n/michaeljohnson.github.io/essays/SoftwareEngineer.md

 ## What is software engineering to me?

 Throughout my life I have always wondered what kind of software people implement in their video games.
 With that me and my friends were getting into the programming phase because we wanted to create our own video games.
 I'm really into  role playing games because I love the whole grind to level up and stats conversion theme in my video games.
 Especially the random number generator in order for rare loot to drop in a dungeon.
-Thus made me want to understand how rpgs are made and how its processes through coding so that one day I can make my own rpg.
+Thus made me want to understand how role playing games are made and how its processes through coding so that one day I can make my own rpg.

 <img class="ui huge centered image" src="../images/fianlfantasy.jpg">